-All diagnostic logs available through Azure Monitor share a common top-level schema, with flexibility for each service to emit unique properties for their own events.
-For top-level diagnostic logs schema, see Supported services, schemas, and categories for Azure Diagnostic Logs.
+All resource logs available through Azure Monitor share a common top-level schema, with flexibility for each service to emit unique properties for their own events.
+For top-level resource logs schema, see Supported services, schemas, and categories for Azure Resource Logs.

 The following table includes logs schema specific to the Azure Traffic Manager profile resource.

 |Field Name||Field Type||Definition||Example|